apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Apple to allow iOS app downloads direct from websites in the EU**
+**Missouri student Riley Strain missing in Nashville: What to know**

-You can read more about it [here](https://www.theverge.com/2024/3/12/24098334/apple-ios-web-distribution-eu-app-store-changes).
+You can read more about it [here](https://www.tennessean.com/story/news/local/2024/03/12/missouri-student-riley-strain-missing-in-nashville-what-to-know/72941128007/).

 ## Requirements
 - Python 3.8